Compatible Crypto Wallets

 Wallets without the required networks

-If a wallet or service does not allow the user to control a self custody wallet and send directly to an external address or Lightning invoice, it should be treated as unsupported for Bead payments.
+If a wallet or service does not allow the user to control a self-custody wallet and send directly to an external address or Lightning invoice, it should be treated as unsupported for Bead payments.

 Last updated